EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/getting-started.md

 Within your home directory on the Open OnDemand VM, Open OnDemand creates an `ondemand` directory.
 This is where Open OnDemand stores information about your current session and previous sessions.

-Every time a job is created by an app, Open OnDemand creates the job files the app needs for it to run within a job-specific **job context directory** in an app-specific directory.
+Every time a job is created by an app, Open OnDemand creates the job files the app needs for it to run, and log files when it is running, within a job-specific **job context directory** in an app-specific directory.

 For most back-ends, your home directory is common to both the Open OnDemand VM and the back-ends so your directories and files on the Open OnDemand VM, and changes to these, are reflected on the back-ends and vice-versa.